 George Washington Had Wooden Teeth

 As the first president of the United States, George Washington had access to the best dental care that one could find in the 18th century.
 Unfortunately, Washington was suffering from oral hygiene problems long before he became president.
 He began losing teeth in his 20s, which necessitated that he wear painful dentures.

 Although it was a fun legend to believe that our first president had a mouth full of wood, it remains a common dental myth as they were actually made of rare hippopotamus ivory and metal.

 When he was inaugurated as president in 1789, Washington only had one natural tooth left in his mouth.
 Throughout his life, he experienced pain and facial distortion from his dentures, which offers a valuable lesson today: always brush your teeth to keep those pearly whites healthy!

 Whitening Teeth Means Weakening Teeth

-This thought is derived from the idea that splashing your teeth with foreign chemicals will inevitably lead to a deterioration of enamel.
-While teeth enamel may be slightly diminished because of teeth whitening, the effect is negligible.
+While teeth enamel may be slightly diminished because of teeth whitening, the effect is believed to be negligible.
 Laser dentistry as well as Zoom teeth whitening are two procedures that ensure that teeth whitening does not result in the diminishing of tooth enamel.

 Mouthwash Containing Alcohol is Better

-Common sense users should automatically throw up the red flag for this one.
-Alcohol is in no way an essential part of mouthwash.
+Common sense users should automatically throw up the red flag for this myth.
+Alcohol is not an essential part of mouthwash, making it one of the most common dental myths.
 In fact, dentists recommend using mouthwash that is bereft of any alcohol.